 Computer as status symbol

-It was this “emotional reason” that Apple wanted to tap into.
-Cars were Americana.
+Apple wanted to tap into into this “emotional reason.”
+After all, cars were Americana.
 They were status symbols.
 They made your life easier and more comfortable.

 “The idea of test-driving a car itself is not a controversial idea,” former Apple marketing manager Mike Murray told me.
 “It’s very acceptable behavior, whether you might buy the car or not.
 A person can go into a dealership, whether it’s for a Ferrari or a Ford, and say they’d like to test-drive a particular car.
 The salesperson would say, ‘Sure, let’s go,’ and you’d hop into the car and go for a ride.